xiix0/scam/README.md

-How apt the poor are to be proud.
+Always the dullness of the fool is the whetstone of the wits.
-		-- William Shakespeare, "Twelfth-Night"
+		-- William Shakespeare, "As You Like It"